frankstepanski/primineo-tech-bootcamp/2-javascript/week3/readme.md

 //Prints 'Hello, Andrew' to the console
 ```

-> This example is a little more complex and uses some syntax you may not yet be familiar with, so let's break it down.
 There are several elements:

->
-> 1. Our `greeting` function takes a name and returns a greeting specific for that person
+1. Our `greeting` function takes a name and returns a greeting specific for that person
-> 2. Our `consoleLogResult` function takes a callback and prints its result to the console
+2. Our `consoleLogResult` function takes a callback and prints its result to the console
-> 3. Because we need to pass an argument to our callback function (`greeting`), we need to invoke it as part of the argument passed to `consoleLogResult`.
+3. Because we need to pass an argument to our callback function (`greeting`), we need to invoke it as part of the argument passed to `consoleLogResult`.
 Here we are using the arrow function syntax to do so.
->

 > Functions such as `consoleLogResult` whose purpose is to execute their callback functions and do something with their value are known as _higher order functions_.
 You will learn shortly about many built in higher order functions so it's good to know what that means.

 ### Objects